artam1s/artam1s.github.io/_posts/2023-05-04-how-to-build-a-second-brain.markdown

 - Insights
 - Reflections

+{% include figure image_path="/assets/images/intermediate-packet-example.png" alt="description of stigmergy used as an intermediate packet example" caption="An example of an Intermediate Packet" %}

 It is also a very good idea to capture key information about the source of a note.
 This information can be useful in the future when trying to remember why exactly you wrote it down or if you want to revisit the original source.
 This can be: the original web page address, the title of the book, the publishing date, the youtube video name, etc.

-When capturing notes try to write the information with your own words, psychologically speaking it is more like for you to remember the information that way, it is known as the "Generation Effect"
+When capturing notes try to write the information with your own words, psychologically speaking it is more likely for you to remember the information that way, it is known as the "Generation Effect"

 ## Organize
 Save things in a way that is useful thinking about how that information will be used.
-The way proposed by the book is to use the PARA framework and it's components are as follows:
+The way proposed by the book is to use the PARA framework and its components are as follows:

 - Projects: Short-term efforts in your work of life that you're working on now
 - Areas: Long term responsibilities you want to manage over time